taoo0316/Comparing-OAD-and-TIC-Studies/README.md

 <!-- Data -->
 ## Data
 Publication abstracts were obtained from Web of Science.
-The serach result was on January 18, 2023. <br />
+The search result was on January 18, 2023. <br />

 <!-- Notebooks -->
 ## Notebooks